Why You Should Never Let a Provider Generate or Store Your Private Key

 Modern encrypted communication platforms often advertise end-to-end encryption and zero-access security.
 But beneath the marketing language lies a critical technical reality:

-If a provider generates or stores your private key, even in encrypted form, the system is not zero-trust or zero-access.
+If a provider generates or stores your private key, even in encrypted form, the system is not zero-access.

 In any asymmetric encryption system, the foundation is simple: